De Panne is more than Plopsaland. Our tips

 Walking in De Panne

-When we go hiking in De Panne we always start at the sea.
-Or what did you think?
-There is little more than an elongated beach walk 😉 But there is more: - the vast Westhoek reserve, - the valuable fossil dunes of Cabour, - the Oosthoek dunes, - the Houtsaegerduinen nature reserve - the quiet Calmeynbos, - the ponds Markey in the beautiful Adinkerke We and many other hikers spend the most beautiful hours.
-The reserves, the trees, the green and the sea change colors every season.
-Be sure to also inform about the less mobile trail if you are less on your feet or are traveling with a buggy or wheelchair.
+When we go for a walk in De Panne, we always start at the sea.
+Or what do you think?
+There is little that beats a long walk on the beach 😉 But there is more: - the vast Westhoek reserve, - the valuable fossil dunes of Cabour, - the Oosthoek dunes, - the Houtsaeger dunes nature reserve - the quiet Calmeyn forest, - the Markey ponds in beautiful Adinkerke We and many other walkers spend the most beautiful hours there.
+The reserves, the trees, the greenery and the sea change colour every season.
+Be sure to also inquire about the disabled path if you are less mobile or are travelling with a buggy or wheelchair.

-We do not have to imagine the most popular attraction for children.
-Plopsaland, the theme park of Samson and Gert, K3, Maya De Bij and their friends.
+We don't need to introduce you to the most popular attraction for children.
+Plopsaland, the theme park of Samson and Gert, K3, Maya the Bee and their friends.
 In 2015, Samson and his friends opened Plopsaqua.
-This water paradise with super cool water attractions is for daredevils and pleasure makers.
-You may find a discount on the admission ticket via this link.
-Other activities for children in De Panne: - a petting zoo - city game Rosalie - bowling - skatepark - playgrounds Discounts on these attractions are provided with the children's ticket.
-Get it off at Tourism De Panne and score 12 discounts on your favorite attractions ... and a nice surprise.
+This water paradise with super cool water attractions is for daredevils and fun-seekers.
+You might find a discount on the entrance ticket via this link.
+Other activities for children in De Panne: - a petting zoo - city game Rosalie - bowling - skate park - playgrounds

-De Panne is completely against the French border.
-This does not alter the fact that it is easily accessible from Ostend.
+De Panne is right on the French border.
+This does not mean that it is not easily accessible from Ostend.
 We usually take the coastal tram.
-The nearest stop Oostende Northlaan is only a 5 minute walk from our apartment with sea view.
-In the high season there is a tram every 10, 15 or 20 minutes.
-In the low season every half hour.
-With a trip ticket or day pass you can easily travel the entire Belgian coast.
-From Knokke at the Dutch border to De Panne on the French border, that is a ride of no less than 2,5 hours.
-Funny is that you can also make the ride from behind your computer with this YouTube video With the Ermine from De Panne to Ostend.
+The nearest stop Oostende Northlaan is only a 5-minute walk from our Apartment with sea view.
+In high season there is a tram every 10, 15 or 20 minutes.
+In low season every half hour.
+With a ticket or day pass you can easily travel the entire Belgian coast.
+From Knokke all the way on the Dutch border to De Panne on the French border, that is a journey of no less than 2,5 hours.
+The funny thing is that you can also make the journey from behind your computer with this YouTube video Met de Hermelijn van De Panne naar Oostende.

-Free car parks are located just outside the center of De Panne.
-You can park the car for an indefinite period: - Keesjesdreef (side road Veurnestraat) - Koningsplein (between Westhoeklaan and Koninklijke Baan) - Dynastielaan (with the exception of part from the roundabout Esplanade to H. Consciencelaan) - Nieuwpoortlaan (part between Koksijde and Canadezenplein) In this article we share what we find fun and interesting in De Panne.
-Are you still looking for more details and tourist attractions in this coastal municipality?
-You can find it on the website of the tourist office of De Panne.
+Just outside the centre of De Panne are free peripheral car parks.
+You can park your car there indefinitely: - Keesjesdreef (side road Veurnestraat) - Koningsplein (between Westhoeklaan and Koninklijke Baan) - Dynastielaan (with the exception of the section from the Esplanade roundabout to H. Consciencelaan) - Nieuwpoortlaan (section between Koksijde and Canadezenplein) In this article we share what we like and find interesting in De Panne.
+Are you still looking for more special features and tourist attractions in this coastal municipality?
+You can find them on the website of the tourist office of De Panne.

 Ask?
 To reserve?

-Anke and Hans rent out their two lodgings on the Zeedijk in Ostend.
-Book the Apartment or the Loft for your next holiday.
+Anne and Hans rent out their two accommodations on the Zeedijk in Ostend.
+Reserve the apartment of the Loft for your next vacation.